-4. Notwithstanding the preceding provisions of this Article, the term "permanent establishment" shall be deemed not to include:

-(a) The use of facilities solely for the purpose of storage or display of goods or merchandise belonging to the enterprise;

-(b) The maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of storage or display;

-(c) The maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of processing by another enterprise;

-(d) The maintenance of a fixed place of business solely for the purpose of purchasing goods or merchandise or of collecting information, for the enterprise;

-(e) The maintenance of a fixed place of business solely for the purpose of carrying on, for the enterprise, any other activity of a preparatory or auxiliary character.;

-(f) The maintenance of a fixed place of business solely for any combination of activities mentioned in subparagraphs (a) to (e), provided that the overall activity of the fixed place of business resulting from this combination is of a preparatory or auxiliary character., provided that such activity or, in the case of subparagraph (f), the overall activity of the fixed place of business, is of a preparatory of auxiliary character.
+- 4. Notwithstanding the preceding provisions of this Article, the term "permanent establishment" shall be deemed not to include: - (a) The use of facilities solely for the purpose of storage or display of goods or merchandise belonging to the enterprise; - (b) The maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of storage or display; - (c) The maintenance of a stock of goods or merchandise belonging to the enterprise solely for the purpose of processing by another enterprise; - (d) The maintenance of a fixed place of business solely for the purpose of purchasing goods or merchandise or of collecting information, for the enterprise; - (e) The maintenance of a fixed place of business solely for the purpose of carrying on, for the enterprise, any other activity of a preparatory or auxiliary character.; - (f) The maintenance of a fixed place of business solely for any combination of activities mentioned in subparagraphs (a) to (e), provided that the overall activity of the fixed place of business resulting from this combination is of a preparatory or auxiliary character.

+provided that such activity or, in the case of subparagraph (f), the overall activity of the fixed place of business, is of a preparatory or auxiliary character.

-16. In 2017, the Committee agreed to include in the update to the United Nations Model Convention, an amended paragraph 4 of Article 5.
+- 16. In 2017, the Committee agreed to include in the update to the United Nations Model Convention, an amended paragraph 4 of Article 5.
 The changes made were based on the recommendations of the OECD/G20 Final Report on Action 7 (Preventing the Artificial Avoidance of Permanent Establishment Status).
-Paragraph 4 was modified so that all of the activities covered by in paragraph 4 are subject to the condition that they are preparatory and auxiliary.

-17. This paragraph reproduces Article 5, paragraph 4 of the OECD Model Convention with one substantive amendment: The new paragraph 4 of Article 5 in the United Nations Model Tax Convention still omits the reference to the deletion of "delivery" in subparagraphs (a) and (b).
+Paragraph 4 was modified so that all of the activities covered by paragraph 4 are subject to the condition that they are preparatory or auxiliary. - 17.
+This paragraph reproduces Article 5, paragraph 4 of the OECD Model Convention with one substantive amendment: The new paragraph 4 of Article 5 in the United Nations Model Tax Convention still omits the reference to the deletion of "delivery" in subparagraphs (a) and (b).
 The deletion of the word "delivery" reflects the majority view of the Committee that a "warehouse" used for that purpose should, if the requirements of paragraph 1 are met, be a permanent establishment.